 It’s interesting the things we accept without understanding their foundation.
-For that, women are basically required to wear makeup (speaking of foundation), while men are prohibited from wearing makeup unless they are on television.
+For example, the fact that women are basically required to wear makeup (speaking of foundation), while men are prohibited from wearing makeup unless they are on television.
 I don’t know how this practice started, and I'm not going to dive into that at this time, but I do know that there are more than a few people that could benefit from a little cover-up to even out their skin tone from time to time, and it wouldn’t hurt to put a little color in those cheeks too.

 When social conventions are accepted as a ubiquitous standard procedure, people look at you funny when you don’t follow them.
 The suburbs in the midwest are a great example of this, as we have entire entities called HOAs, which are custom designed specifically to get people to act with conformity.
-For example, In a suburban housing addition, you can get funny looks when you don’t care for your grass properly or you happen to use the wrong kind of tool to do some yard work.
+For example, In a suburban housing addition, you can get funny looks when you don’t care for your grass properly or use the wrong tool to do some yard work.
 If you didn’t pick up your dog’s fecal matter, you would be the subject of shame in backbiting conversations by your neighbors as they pass by the chat with one another on neighborhood walks.
-It’s likely you’ll get a passive-aggressive note asking you to change at some point too.
+You’ll likely get a passive-aggressive note asking you to change at some point too.
 Some even more unconventional choices may draw even more than just funny looks and dirty letters.
 Like parking on your grass or not waving at someone driving through the neighborhood.
 You can be excommunicated from the neighborhood text groups for that kind of behavior.

 The suburbs are not the only place we see social expectations arising.
 We see them everywhere.
-As a practice becomes accepted as normal, in some cases, it becomes decorum, and you are ostracized if you do not accept and follow the standard.
+As the practice becomes accepted as normal, in some cases, it becomes decorum, and you are ostracized if you do not accept and follow the standard.
 Consider the office setting for white-collar jobs.
 When you go to work on Monday, you are expected to ask people how their weekend was.
 When in meetings, If you meet with someone you don’t see every day, you’re supposed to shake their hand at the beginning and end of your meeting.

 What about other areas of life?
 In the shopping setting, if you see a window washer cleaning the glass at a retail establishment, it is customary to tell this window washer that he missed a spot and then awkwardly laugh to signal that it was a joke and they should think it is funny.
 If you are at a red light and are caught staring at another driver, it’s appreciated if you give them a quick nod with a closed-mouth grin to demonstrate that you are polite and were not strange for staring at them.